distatus/gobar/README.md

 **F&lt;num&gt;** sets active font, **&lt;num&gt;** should be index of one of the elements from fonts list specified in **--fonts=**.

 **S&lt;num&gt;,&lt;num&gt;...** specifies monitors to draw on.
 Multiple, comma separated, numbers can be specified.
 If not specified, draws to all available monitors.
+Negative number can be specified to set on which monitors to *not* draw.

 **CF0xAARRGGBB** sets active foreground color.